-- Do not share needles or other drug works, toothbrushes, razors, or nail clippers.

-- Cover cuts to prevent blood exposure.
+- Do not share needles or other drug works, toothbrushes, razors, or nail clippers. - Cover cuts to prevent blood exposure. - Avoid condom-less sexual activities (practice safer sex).

-- Practice safe sex

 If you have any questions about treatment, contact the Liver Disease & Hepatitis Program @ 907-729-1560 or your primary care provider.